Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

 \begin{quote} ``Sometimes there are pop-ups that say, `Hey, we've changed something.'
 But especially when you're logged in, if I don't open a completely new browser and I just pick back up in an old one and change the topic, it's not a fresh web page.
 So it doesn't automatically tell you if there's a new update.
 You have to exit and start a new session for that.
 So it's not transparent, and it doesn't notify you every time you visit the page.'' \end{quote}

-\paragraphb{Existing S\&P transparency perceived as lacking credibility} 8/21 participants were particularly concerned about the credibility of available S\&P information.
-For instance, P3 expressed doubt about official claims in the terms of service:
+\paragraphb{Existing S\&P transparency perceived as lacking credibility} Some participants were particularly concerned about the credibility of available S\&P information (8/21).
+P3 expressed doubt about official claims in the terms of service:

 \begin{quote} ``There are a lot of claims that they try to make it as secure as possible, but I don't know if I believe it.
 Everything says, `We're good, and we protect your information,' but I still don't feel confident in their explanations about how they keep things safe for users.'' \end{quote}